Mississippi Gaming Hall of Fame Gala & Dinner

 Joel “Rick” R. Carter Sr. and Terry Green are principals of Gulfside Casino Partnership, operator of Island View Casino Resort.
 They are credited as the pioneers of dockside gaming in Mississippi, founders of the Pride of Mississippi, a gaming vessel based in Gulfport in 1988.
 Carter and Green paved the way for domestic dockside gaming across the state and throughout the country.
 Their efforts in actively lobbying the Mississippi legislature resulted in the passing of the Cruise Ship Gaming Act.
 In 1990, Carter and Green’s continued advocacy lead to the passage of the Mississippi Gaming Control Act, legalizing gaming in the state and opening a whole new sector that transformed Mississippi’s tourism and hospitality industry, and, in turn, its economy.

 The vessel was reintroduced in 1992 as Copa Casino.
 In the wake of Hurricane Katrina, which destroyed the Copa Casino, the partners purchased the former Grand Casino Gulfport.
 The partners were at the forefront of lobbying for Mississippi Bill 45 to allow land-based gaming.
 By reinvesting their personal capital, on Sept.
 16, 2006, they opened the doors to Island View Casino Resort, the first new land-based casino on the Gulf Coast.
 Once again, their forward-thinking actions ushered in a new area for gaming in Mississippi.
 In April 2015, Carter and Green opened the Beach Tower, a $58 million expansion.
 They are building a second casino adjacent to the Beach Tower.
-The $75 million expansion is expected to open in June 2018.
+The Island View will open its Beach Casino—an entirely smoke-free casino—in June 2018.
 The partners have created one of the largest revenue-generating casinos on the Gulf Coast.

 Carter and Green’s commitment to the community runs deep.
 Among their efforts, the partners donated $50,000 to Feed My Sheep, a locally based non-profit that provides solutions to those who are suffering food insecurities.
 In 2015 they made a $2.5 million donation to the City of Gulfport to sponsor an electric light show for the Harbor Lights Winter Festival, which brings back holiday festivity to the community.